binance-exchange/binance-official-api-docs/rest-api.md

 ## SIGNED Endpoint Examples for POST /api/v3/order
-Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using `echo`, `openssl`, and `curl`.
+Here is a step-by-step example of how to send a valid signed payload from the Linux command line using `echo`, `openssl`, and `curl`.

 Key | Value